-Nmon is a resource monitoring tools which can monitor CPU, Memory, Disks, Network and even Filesystem on RHEL / Ubuntu systems.
-Java Nmon Analyzer is a tool that uses the nmon output as an input.
+Nmon is a resource monitoring tool that can monitor CPU, Memory, Disks, Network, and even Filesystem on RHEL / Ubuntu systems.
+Java Nmon Analyzer is a tool that uses the nmon's output as an input.
 It will graph the nmon output into an informative graph to make it easier to read.
 This article I will show you how to install and use nmon on linux.

 What is nmon and Java Nmon Analyzer